 - Fill out our online complaint form.

 Do not wait for a response from us.
 Your problem may have a deadline for legal action.
 Seek help from an attorney immediately.
-We will only contact you if we can help.
+We may contact you for further information.

 Due to our small staff, we regret that there is no one to answer the phone line personally and that we cannot see people on a walk-in basis, give legal advice by fax, over the phone or through email.

 Though the ACLU may be unable to assist with your problem, there are other agencies that may be of help.
 Click here for our page of legal assistance links.

 ACLU of Ohio Foundation